anand-jbk/log-file-processor/README.md

 In this application apache spark sql is used processing the log file.

 ## Prerequisite:
-  HSQLDB server must be running.
-Properties configure for server is as shown below.
-These properties can be changed in main/resource/application.properties.
+  HSQLDB server is required for persisting the events.
+Properties configure for server are as shown below.
+If required, these properties can be changed in main/resource/application.properties.

   * DB_DRIVER_CLASS=org.hsqldb.jdbcDriver
   * DB_CONNECTION_URL=jdbc:hsqldb:hsql://localhost/testdb